Sunfield Children's Home

-Sunfield is a Private special school, Children's Home and charity on the border of Worcestershire and the West Midlands in England.
+Sunfield is a private special school, Children's Home and charity on the border of Worcestershire and the West Midlands in England.
 It was founded in 1930 and now supports boys and girls, aged 6 – 19 years, with complex learning needs, including autism.

 General outline

 Sunfield offers 38- and 52-week residential placements to students from across the UK, as well as day places to students from neighbouring local authorities.

-It supports young people with a range of learning and behavioural needs, including Autism spectrum Disorder (ASD), Attention deficit hyperactivity disorder (ADHD), Downs Syndrome, Epilepsy and Pathological demand avoidance Syndrome (PDA).
+It supports young people with a range of learning and behavioural needs, including Autism spectrum Disorder (ASD), Attention deficit hyperactivity disorder (ADHD), Down syndrome, Epilepsy and Pathological demand avoidance Syndrome (PDA).

 Sunfield is on the list of Secretary of State Approved Independent Special Institutions.

 Founding

 Sunfield was established in 1930 by Friedrich Geuter and Michael Wilson, based on the principles of Austrian philosopher Rudolf Steiner.
 This impetus established Sunfield as one of the leading Curative Educational Communities in the UK.

 Fried Geuter, a co-worker of Dr Ita Wegman in Switzerland, had come to the UK at Wegman's request to establish anthroposophical special needs education there.
 He and his wife, Maria, took charge of a home for children with disabilities in Kent.

 Fried was invited to lecture on his work to the anthroposophical group of Theodora Wilson, in Selly Oak.
 Here, he was introduced to Theodora's son Michael, who was the second conductor of the British National Opera Orchestra and a violinist and composer.

 Some time later, Michael Wilson discontinued his musical career and Fried left the home in Kent.
 Together, they founded Sunfield in a house in Selly Oak, close to the Wilson family home of Elmfield.
 It was named after the original therapeutic home of Dr Wegman, the "Sonnenhof" in Arlesheim, Switzerland.
 A small Rudolf Steiner school was also started at Elmfield, run by Eileen Hutchins for the Sunfield co-workers' children.

 A considerable number of talented artists and other professional persons were drawn to the initiative including the painter and later painting therapist, Liane Collot d'Herbois; the musicians Mary and John Kobbe; Walter Braithwaite, Eileen Hutchins’ sister Shirley amongst others.
 Other early supporters included David Clement, well known throughout the anthroposophical movement, and Lady Cynthia Chance, whose family once owned Clent Grove, where Sunfield is now located, close to the new site of the Elmfield Steiner school in Stourbridge.